durandg12/methodes-ia/README.md

 ### pre-commit usage

 This repo uses 2 pre-commit hooks: black and flake8.
 Contributors should install pre-commit (`pip install pre-commit`) and then run `pre-commit install` to install the hooks.
 Update the hooks with `pre-commit autoupdate`.

+### docstrings

+This repo uses the [numpy style guide](https://numpydoc.readthedocs.io/en/latest/format.html) for its docstrings.